 Sensitivity to the sun can be devastating for those struggling with lupus.
 It can be exhausting to have to plan your day around avoiding the sun or suffer the consequences.
 The sun’s UV rays can cause skin damage and trigger an immune flare-up and symptoms.
 In sun-sensitive individuals, sun exposure can mean painful sunburns, rashes, aches and pains, and fatigue even after short stints in the sun.

-So how can you avoid/minimize UV exposure?
+How can you avoid/minimize UV exposure for Immune Balance?

 - Cover up!
 Wear a hat, long sleeves, an umbrella, and gloves.